yanuartadityan/yanuartadityan.github.io/_posts/posts/2015-09-05-addition-vs-multiplication.md

 title: "Addition vs Multiplication"
 modified:
 category: blog
-excerpt: "No need for such an argue for this problem"
+excerpt: "No need for such an argue for this problem."
 tags: [sweden, chalmers, algorithm]
 image:
   feature: